Meet Our Veterinary Team

 Hospital Manager

-An avid fan of Fear Free, Christine loves learning about behavior and how to keep pets from getting stressed.
-She is currently working on her Fear Free certification.
-She also enjoys attending seminars about advances in the veterinary field.
+An avid fan of Fear Free, Christine has completed her Fear Free certification and loves learning about behavior and how to keep pets from getting stressed.

 Christine received her B.S. in Biology from the University of Potsdam.
 She is from New York and spent a month exploring America before settling in Colorado.
 She loves traveling to national parks, and her goal is to visit all 63.
 Her pets are Hudson, a Connemara Pony, and Odin, a rescue dog.
 She loves working with all animals but has a soft spot for dogs and horses.